uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 > This may of course change by the time you are reading this book.

 The next part is the **path**.
-Assuming it is not empty, the path begins with a forward slash ("/") and uniquely identifies the resource we want to query.
+Assuming it is not empty, the path begins with a forward slash `/` and uniquely identifies the resource we want to query.
-In the Google URL the path is "/search".
+In the Google URL the path is `/search`.
 Often paths will be hierarchical.
-In this case the different components of the hierarchy are generally separated by slashes - for example "/path/to/resource".
+In this case the different components of the hierarchy are generally separated by slashes - for example `/path/to/resource`.

 The path can be followed by a **query**.
 The query begins with a question mark and is followed by key-value pairs.
-In the Google URL this is "?q=nextjs".
+In the Google URL this is `?q=nextjs`.
 Here the query provides information about your search.
-If there are multiple key-value pairs, they are separated by ampersands ("&").
+If there are multiple key-value pairs, they are separated by ampersands `&`.
-For example the query could be "?key1=value1&key2=value2".
+For example the query could be `?key1=value1&key2=value2`.

 The query can be followed by a **fragment**.
 This is used for navigation by the client and is not sent to server.